jfnavarro/st_viewer/README.md

         biocLite("scran")
         install.packages("Rtsne")

-* Install CMake (https://cmake.org/install/) in case you do not have it already
+* Download and install CMake (https://cmake.org/download/) (in case you do not have it already)

 ###### OSX